tyemirov/GAuss/README.md

 # GAuss

 GAuss is a Google OAuth2 authentication package written in Go.
-It is designed to be embedded into your own projects so that you can easily authenticate users with Google and manage their sessions.
-A small demo application is provided under `examples/user_auth` to illustrate how the package can be integrated.
+It is designed to be embedded into other projects to easily authenticate users with Google and manage their sessions.
+A small demo application is provided under
+`examples/user_auth` to illustrate how the package can be integrated.

 ---